anandsun78/react-hooks/README.md

-Simple project created to test the various React hooks available.
+Simple project created to test the various available React hooks.